-The program leads to the the Bachelor of Arts Honours degree in Romance Studies.
+The program leads to the Bachelor of Arts, Bachelor of Arts Honours, and Minor degree in Romance Studies.

 UBC has exchange agreements with universities in Chile, Costa Rica, Italy, France, Mexico, Spain, and Switzerland, allowing up to two terms of study to earn credits towards your UBC degree.Send details